zongyi-li/zongyi-li.github.io/_posts/2020-10-28-fourier-pde.markdown

 ### Conclusion

 - We propose a neural operator based on Fourier Transformation.
+It is the first work that learns the resolution-invariant solution operator for the family of Navier-Stokes equation in the turbulent regime, where previous graph-based neural operators do not converge.
+- By construction, the method shares the same learned network parameters irrespective of the dis- cretization used on the input and output spaces.
+It can do zero-shot super-resolution: trained on a lower resolution directly evaluated on a higher resolution.
-- The method consistently outperforms all existing deep learning methods for parametric PDEs.
+- The proposed method consistently outperforms all existing deep learning methods for parametric PDEs.
 It achieves error rates that are $$30\%$$ lower on Burgers' Equation,
 $$60\%$$ lower on Darcy Flow, and $$30\%$$ lower on Navier Stokes (turbulent regime with Reynolds number $$10000$$).
 - On a $$256 \times 256$$ grid,
 the Fourier neural operator has an inference time of only $$0.005$$ compared to the $$2.2s$$ of the pseudo-spectral method used to solve Navier-Stokes.